Anthrax in Cats

 How is anthrax spread?

 Anthrax can cause different types of disease.
-A skin form, most common in people that come in contact with the anthrax organism or its spores, causes in local inflammation and the formation of black pustules.
+A dermatological (skin) form of anthrax, most common in people that come in contact with the anthrax organism or its spores, causes local inflammation and the formation of black pustules on the skin.
 An intestinal form, which occurs when large numbers of organisms are ingested and the intestinal lining becomes inflamed, causes bloody diarrhea.
 A pneumonic form develops when large numbers of the anthrax organism or spores are inhaled into the lungs, causing pneumonia and respiratory problems.
 The infection can have a generalized form, affecting most or all body systems, including the brain.

 "The rare cases reported in pet animals have usually been the intestinal form of anthrax."

 The rare cases reported in pet animals have usually been the intestinal form of anthrax, caused by eating infected meat.
-There is acute gastroenteritis with vomiting and diarrhea.
+With this form, there is acute gastroenteritis with vomiting and diarrhea.
 The throat may be swollen and there may be visible swelling of the neck extending to the face and head.
 The tongue and lips may also be affected.
+Diagnosis is made by culturing the anthrax organism.

 How can anthrax be treated?